 SAP Commerce released version 2011 of Commerce Cloud.
 As usual, the version number refers to November 2020.
 How big is this update?
-Should we rush with the upgrade?
-What new will the update of the platform bring you?
+Should we rush to upgrade?
+What new capabilities will this platform update bring?

 Summary

-Unfortunately, there is nothing that would make the release significant and important to beat the rush and upgrade.
-The enhancements are useful and strategic.
-Still no “next-gen”.
-No breakthroughs yet.
-But good, meaningful, consistent moves in terms of architecture and overall integrity.
+Unfortunately, there is nothing that makes this release significant or urgent enough to require an immediate upgrade.
+The enhancements are useful and strategic, but still not “next-gen.” No breakthroughs yet, but there are good, meaningful, and consistent moves in terms of architecture and overall integrity.

 There are also some minor changes related to the Promotion Engine and Accelerator.